Trenth01/TFLStatusFunction/README.md

 # Alexa Tube Status Skill (TfL API Integration)

 This project provides a custom Alexa skill powered by an AWS Lambda function written in Python.
-It fetches real-time status updates for London Underground lines using the Transport for London (TfL) API and responds to voice queries about tube line disruptions. currently the list of lines is hard coded with the default_lines implementation, but once the skill is published you will be able to pass in the lines by talking to alexa.
+It fetches real-time status updates for London Underground lines using the Transport for London (TfL) API and responds to voice queries about tube line disruptions.

 ## 🛠 Overview